ksnabb/cruds/src/cruds.coffee.md

                         form = new gridform()

                         onPart = (gridPart, part) ->
-                            if part.filename and part.filename isnt ""
+                            if not part.filename? or (part.filename and part.filename isnt "")
                                 gridPart.call this, part

                         nativePart = form.onPart